vanniaz/embedded_display_sandbox/README.md

 #### Using the Windows application

-A complete .NET solution, written in C#, is available in the [Windows](/Windows) folder.
+A Windows .NET solution, written in C#, is available in the [Windows](/Windows) folder.
 However, a precompiled exe file, along with all required configuration files, can be found in the [Debug](/Windows/DsplCmdSequencer/bin/Debug) folder.
 In most cases it should be possible to run the application by simply copying this folder on your Windows PC and launching the exe file directly.

 Here are a few step-by-step instructions for getting started with the program:
 - Click on the "Settings" button, and select the COM port to which the MCU is connected (you can also change the baudrate if necessary)